U.S. Stocks Led Higher by Financial Companies

 Continue Reading Below

-The Dow Jones Industrial Average rose 153 points, or 0.7%, to 21464, as gains in J.P.
-Morgan Chase & Co., Caterpillar and Goldman Sachs Group and put the blue-chip index on course for its biggest gain since April.
-The S&P 500 rose 0.9% and the Nasdaq Composite climbed 1.3%.
+It was a turnaround from the previous session, when major U.S. stock indexes posted their biggest daily declines in weeks.

-A day earlier, the Dow industrials and S&P 500 posted their biggest declines in more than a month.
-Some investors and analysts said Senate Republicans' decision Tuesday to postpone a vote on their health-care bill cast doubt on the chances for tax cuts and infrastructure spending, weighing on the market.
+Some traders and analysts said the pullback allowed investors to snap up stocks that have been rising this year with help from solid corporate earnings.
+Recent declines in the U.S. stock market have been relatively short-lived, and the S&P 500 is up 9% so far this year.

-However, some said the pullback was a chance to snap up stocks, which have been rising this year with help from improved corporate earnings.
+The Dow Jones Industrial Average rose 143.95 points, or 0.7%, to 21454.61 on Wednesday.
+Gains in J.P.
+Morgan Chase & Co., Goldman Sachs Group and Apple together added roughly 47 points to the blue-chip index.

 "Nothing about the economy and the makeup of the market has changed, so people are viewing this as the only opportunity they get to jump in and commit some capital," said Michael Antonelli, equity sales trader at brokerage Robert W. Baird & Co.